BORA Price Tops $0.15 on Exchanges (BORA)

-BORA (BORA) traded 1.1% higher against the U.S. dollar during the 1 day period ending at 14:00 PM ET on February 11th.
-One BORA token can currently be bought for approximately $0.15 or 0.00000300 BTC on cryptocurrency exchanges.
-In the last seven days, BORA has traded up 2.6% against the U.S. dollar.
-BORA has a market capitalization of $144.25 million and $3.22 million worth of BORA was traded on exchanges in the last 24 hours.
+BORA (BORA) traded 1.8% higher against the U.S. dollar during the twenty-four hour period ending at 12:00 PM Eastern on February 18th.
+BORA has a total market capitalization of $149.51 million and $3.07 million worth of BORA was traded on exchanges in the last 24 hours.
+Over the last week, BORA has traded 3.8% higher against the U.S. dollar.
+One BORA token can now be bought for approximately $0.15 or 0.00000290 BTC on cryptocurrency exchanges.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.